Wiki · Concept · Last reviewed June 24, 2026

 Claude 2 followed in July 2023 with a public beta at claude.ai for users in the United States and United Kingdom, longer inputs and outputs, and a 100,000-token context window.
 In March 2024, Anthropic introduced the Claude 3 family: Haiku, Sonnet, and Opus, with stronger multilingual, coding, reasoning, and vision capabilities.

 In May 2025, Anthropic introduced Claude Opus 4 and Claude Sonnet 4, emphasizing coding, advanced reasoning, long-running agent workflows, tool use during extended thinking, and the general availability of Claude Code.
-By 2026, Claude had become a product family rather than a single assistant: Claude, Claude Code, Claude Cowork, Claude Security, Claude for Chrome, Claude for Slack, Claude for Microsoft 365, Skills, enterprise plans, API access, and cloud-platform distribution.
+By 2026, Claude had become a product family rather than a single assistant: Claude, Claude Code, Claude Cowork, Claude Design, Claude Security, Claude for Chrome, Claude for Slack, Claude for Microsoft 365, Skills, Claude Tag, enterprise plans, API access, and cloud-platform distribution.

 Model Family

-As of this review, Anthropic's public model materials list Claude Opus 4.7, Claude Sonnet 4.6, and Claude Haiku 4.5 as current model options, with Opus and Sonnet offering one-million-token context windows and Haiku offering a 200,000-token context window.
-Anthropic's April 2026 Opus 4.7 announcement described that model as generally available across Claude products, API access, Amazon Bedrock, Google Cloud Vertex AI, and Microsoft Foundry.
+As of June 24, 2026, Anthropic's model documentation lists Claude Opus 4.8, Claude Sonnet 4.6, and Claude Haiku 4.5 as current public Claude 4 model options, with Opus and Sonnet offering one-million-token context windows and Haiku offering a 200,000-token context window.
+Anthropic's May 28, 2026 Opus 4.8 announcement described stronger performance across coding, agentic tasks, reasoning, and professional work, and said the accompanying system card contains the broader safety and capability evaluation record.

 The model family also uses reasoning controls.
 Anthropic describes extended thinking, adaptive thinking, effort levels, task budgets, and context compaction as ways to trade off latency, cost, context retention, and depth of work.
 This makes Claude part of the broader shift from static chatbot replies toward systems that allocate attention, tools, and compute over longer tasks.